woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-30-cnq-3q2025-1-investment-thesis/en/2025-12-30-cnq-3q2025-1-investment-thesis.md

 ## 4. Risk Analysis (Pre-Mortem)

-### Regulatory and Environmental Risk

-Uncertainty regarding environmental disclosure and potential legal liabilities due to amendments to Canada's Competition Act.
+- **Regulatory and Environmental Risk**: Uncertainty regarding environmental disclosure and potential legal liabilities due to amendments to Canada's Competition Act.

-### Asset Value Impairment

-Non-cash unrecoverable costs of approximately $0.7 Billion CAD due to increased estimates of future decommissioning costs for North Sea assets.
+- **Asset Value Impairment**: Non-cash unrecoverable costs of approximately $0.7 Billion CAD due to increased estimates of future decommissioning costs for North Sea assets.

-### Operational Risk

-Temporary production shutdown due to FPSO maintenance at the Baobab field in Offshore Africa.
+- **Operational Risk**: Temporary production shutdown due to FPSO maintenance at the Baobab field in Offshore Africa.

 ---